D4AR/AutoPingTool/README.md

 ```
 1. After downloading the tool you will have to make a text file named "IP's" and then enter the IP's you want to ping.

-2. Open powershell and navigate to the AutoPingTool folder with the cd command. e.g (cd C:\Users\insertyouruserhere\Downloads\AutoPingTool)
+2. Open powershell and navigate to the AutoPingTool folder with the cd command. e.g (cd C:\Users\insertyouruserhere\Downloads\AutoPingTool-Main)

 3. Run the tool using .\APT.ps1